ritterim/rimdev-blog/_posts/2017-09-29-rimdev-hacktoberfest-2017.md

 - We work in GitHub
 - We use open source heavily in our projects
 - Our blog is open source.
-- We have our OSS projects.
+- We have our own OSS projects.

 ## The Rules